hashed-io/Grants-Program/Afloat-Payments.md

 Working in a historically conservative industry, CPAs are starting to feel the push from blockchain/crypto clients to accept the new technology and are now being forced to help with risk mitigation (alongside lawyers).

-#### Sellers

-Typically, sellers of tax credits are large international businesses, which are usually slow with internal changes.
-However, familiarity with the tax credit market paves the way for an easier introduction to a new technology.

-#### Buyers
-Introducing programming/blockchain/crypto taxpayers to tax savings by way tax credits would bring new customers to a marketplace that has a strong history of centralization, opacity, and insularity.

 #### Bridging Communities
 Afloat would naturally bridge two opposing communities: accounting, the most trusted and conservative industries, and blockchain, one of the most innovative industries.
 By association with such a trusted industry, blockchain would receive credibility in the eyes of the general public while also modernizing accounting with new and better processes.